 - Garlic is low in calories and rich in Vitamin C, Vitamin B6, and Manganese.

 - Garlic helps remove scars and marks from the skin.

 - Just add mashed garlic to any hot oil and massage the affected area.

-- Spices such as garlic, pepper and coriander should be added in the diet to help improve the immune system
+- Spices such as garlic, pepper, and coriander should be added to the diet to help improve the immune system

 - Mixing a teaspoon of honey in a glass of pomegranate juice is sure to cure indigestion problems